wp-plugins/mypuzzle-jigsaw/readme.txt

 - [jigsaw-mp size=400 pieces=3 rotation=1 preview=0 bgcolor='#f4f4f4' myimage='' myimage='http://mysite.domain/img_folder/example.jpg']
 - [jigsaw-mp gallery='wp-content/uploads/myimages']
 - Or any combination of the above

+When using the resize option is not possible you have to resize the images yourself.
+The best size for the puzzle is about maximum height of 440 and maximum width of 640.
+So depending on the height/width ration you have to resize your image to fit one side the maximum value while beeing less on the other.

 Visit <a href="http://mypuzzle.org/jigsaw/wordpress.html">Wordpress Jigsaw Plugin</a>